crankycyclops/trogdor-pp/src/trogdord/README.md

 To build trogdord with redis support, add `-DENABLE_REDIS=ON` to your cmake command above.
 To build trogdord with support for the JSON serialization format, add `-DENABLE_SERIALIZE_JSON=ON` to your cmake command above.
+To build trogdord with support for the SQLite3 serialization format, add `-DENABLE_SERIALIZE_SQLITE=ON` to your cmake command above.

 If you need debug symbols, add the following option to your cmake command: `-DCMAKE_BUILD_TYPE=Debug`.
 If you've already built it using debug symbols in the past and want to switch back to a release build, use this cmake option instead: `-DCMAKE_BUILD_TYPE=Release`.